 Another nice addition to eye contact is a verbal recognition to say something to tell them “Yeah I see you”, but subtly.
 I like to say things casual things like “how you doing”.
 I don’t say it like I’m using a pick up line, it’s just an acknowledgement that I see them and am aware.
 This is big, most of the sheep are afraid to interact with strangers.
 They’re weak.

-I’ve used this and I am confident that it’s kept me from assault on at least 1 occasion.
+I’ve use these tips all the time, and I am confident that it’s kept me from assault on at many occasions.

 What did I do?
 I put my shoulders further back, stood up taller, puffed out my chest a bit, moved my arms out from my sides a bit more (to make me look larger, like those muscle guys who’s arms hang out a bit to the sides).